France–Mexico relations: 1861-1867

 The Second French intervention in Mexico began in December 1861, when Emperor Napoleon III invaded Mexico on the pretext that Mexico had refused to pay its foreign debt, though, in reality, the Emperor wanted to take advantage of the American Civil War to expand his empire in Latin-America.
-After a successful French invasion of Mexico, Napoléon III installed his Austrian cousin, Maximilian I of Mexico of the House of Habsburg, as Emperor of Mexico in 1864.
+After a successful French invasion of Mexico, Napoléon III installed his Austrian cousin, Maximilian of the House of Habsburg, as Emperor of Mexico in 1864.

 For several years, Mexican rebels under President Benito Juárez and with additional support from the United States fought against French and royalist troops.
 Once the Union won the American Civil War in 1865, the U.S. allowed supporters of President Juárez to openly purchase weapons and ammunition and issued stronger warnings to Paris.
 The United States sent general William Tecumseh Sherman with 50,000 combat veterans to the Mexican border to emphasize that time had run out on the French intervention.
 Napoleon III had no choice but to withdraw his outnumbered army in disgrace.
 Emperor Maximilian refused exile and was executed by the Mexican government in 1867 in Querétaro thus ending the Second Mexican Empire.

 The events of the 1860 are commemorated in both France and Mexico to this day.
 In Mexico, Cinco de Mayo commemorates the Mexicans' victory over the French troops at the Battle of Puebla (5 May 1862).
 Another defeat of the French – the destruction of the small, but heroic, French Foreign Legion force at the Battle of Camarón (30 April 1863) – is annually commemorated by the French Foreign Legion as the "Camerone Day".